ms-iot/content/en-US/Docs/Management.md

 ## How do I enroll an IoT Core device into a MDM?
 ___
-MDM enrollment of an IoT Core device is accomplished using a Provisioning Package.
-Provisioning Packages can be created using Windows Image Configuration and Designer (WICD).
+MDM enrollment of an IoT Core device is accomplished using a Provisioning package.
+Provisioning packages can be created using Windows Image Configuration and Designer (WICD).
 Let's try enrolling a device into a MDM.

 ### Microsoft System Center Configuration Manager (Standalone or SCCM+Intune Hybrid)
 1. Open the Configuration Manager Management Console (ConfigMgr Console)